 Social isolation was associated with about a 50% increased risk of dementia. [source]

 Social isolation increases a person’s risk of premature death by 29%, which exceeds the risk of obesity and several other risk factors. [source]

 More than a fifth (22%) of adults in the United States say they often or always feel lonely or socially isolated. [source]

 Reducing Stigma around Social Isolation and Loneliness

 Social isolation and loneliness often have stigma associated with them.
 Due to this stigma, most people do not want to see themselves as lonely, even if that is what they are feeling.
 They fear being judged or seen as someone unable to make social connections or worthy of being a friend.
-This fear of talking about loneliness or social isolation adds to the problem and makes it harder for people to seek the social connections they need.
-Because of this, its important to reduce the stigma associated with loneliness and social isolation.
+This fear of talking about loneliness or social isolation adds to the problem and makes it harder for people to seek the social connections they need to bolster their physical and mental health.
+Because of this, it’s important to reduce the stigma associated with loneliness and social isolation.
 The first step is to talk about it.
 Visit our How to Talk about Loneliness resource to begin the conversation.